-Latest research suggests that taking some antihypertensive medications may affect your mood.
-Taking a calcium antagonist or a beta blocker may increase your risk of developing depression or bipolar disorder, while taking an ACE inhibitor or an angiotensin-receptor blocker may reduce your risk.
+Latest research suggests that taking some high blood pressure treatments can affect your mood.
+The blood pressure treatments most likely to cause depression are calcium antagonist and beta blockers while taking an ACE inhibitor or an angiotensin-receptor blocker may reduce your risk of depression.
 Thiazide diuretics appear to have a neutral effect on mood.

 The results, published in the American Heart Association journal, Hypertension, showed that people who took either a beta-blocker or a calcium antagonist drug were twice as likely to need admission to hospital for a serious mood disorder compared to those taking an angiotensin antagonist (ACE inhibitor or angiotensin-receptor blocker).
 When other co-existing medical conditions were taken into account, the risk of experiencing a mood disorder increased even further.